easydatapy/easytxt/README.rst

 Here is example how to extract features from text.

-    >>> test_text = 'Features - color: Black - material: Aluminium.
+    >>> test_text = '- color: Black - material: Aluminium.
 Last Sentence'
     >>> pt = parse_text(test_text)

 Text parser will try to automatically detect which are regular sentences and which are features and show only extracted features when called ``features`` attr.
+By default features would get capitalized in a same way as sentences.

     >>> pt.features
     [('Color', 'Black'), ('Material', 'Aluminium')]